vectordotdev/vector/docs/manual/setup/getting-started.md

 Installing Vector is quick and easy.
 We're going to install the `vector` binary, from which we can launch Vector and process our observability data.

-Here's a script to install Vector.
+Here's a script to install Vector:

 ```shell
 curl --proto '=https' --tlsv1.2 -sSf https://sh.vector.dev | sh